schwink/android-recipies/README.md

 # Project dependencies

-- Never recommend *.jvmstubs dependencies
+- Never add *.jvmstubs dependencies

 # Navigation

 - Use the type-safe Kotlin DSL with androidx.navigation.compose.NavHost
-- rememberNavController() and define the NavHost in the App composable
+- In the App composable, rememberNavController() and define the NavHost
 - Use backStackEntry.toRoute<T> to get destinations
-- To pass complex arguments, use a helper class like SerializableJsonNavType
+- To pass complex serializable arguments, use a helper class like SerializableJsonNavType

 # Screens

-- Each screen in the app has a root component which starts with a androidx.compose.material3.Scaffold
+- Each screen in the app has a root component hosting a androidx.compose.material3.Scaffold
 - Screens use ViewModels and delegate their asynchronous suspend work to viewModelScope

 # Style